Hey Ample lovers. You may have noticed a pretty intense warning on our site:

 Unfortunately, heavy metals like lead, cadmium, arsenic, and mercury to name a few, occur naturally in soil and water.
 Sure, humans have heaped a fair amount of chemicals into the environment over the years, but the point is: these toxic metals are impossible to avoid completely.

 Prop 65 does a great job of calling out companies that expose people to high levels of toxic chemicals and fumes.
 Because of Prop 65, Californians have dramatically reduced car emissions and alcohol-related birth defects.

 However, the limits established by Prop 65 are way more stringent than the ones set by the FDA and the EFSA (European Food Safety Authority).
-That’s why so many California companies have a problem with it.
+That's why so many foods have a problem meeting the guidelines.

 Heavy metals are unavoidable in the environment and trace amounts are found in almost every kind of food grown in soil, including all those veggies your mother told you to eat.

 Brussels sprouts, spinach, collard greens, and most other fresh veggies contain 5-10 times the maximum lead levels outlined by Prop 65 [ref], but we aren’t going to suggest you stop eating vegetables.
 We believe the CA Prop 65 recommendations are unrealistic if you’re eating anything that was grown in soil.